identitatem/idp-mgmt-operator/test/e2e/README.md

 - An OCP cluster with ACM or MCE installed (Hub cluster)
 - A managed cluster imported successfully into the hub cluster
 - The IDP management operator installed and running on the hub cluster
+- For OpenID tests, Keycloak operator must be installed in keycloak namespace

 #### Steps to run tests: